Myofascial Release Therapy for Pelvic Floor Dysfunction and Related Issues

 Some of the conditions we can successfully treat here at Body Restoration Physical Therapy include irritable bowel syndrome (IBS), urinary urgency, vaginismus, urinary frequency, post partum complications, overactive bladder (OAB), coccyxdynia, infertility in both men and women, pelvic pain, prostadynia, prostatitis, constipation, incontinence, vestibulitis, vestibulodynia, vulvodynia, sexual dysfunction, pudendal nerve injury, levator ani dysfunction, pelvic floor dysfunction, painful bladder syndrome or interstitial cystitis (IC), prolapse of the bladder, uterus, or the rectum and scar tissue from breast surgery or prostate surgery.

 Click the link at the bottom of this page, or use the menu above to view a glossary of terms related to conditions of the pelvic floor and their treatments.

 Can Myofascial Release therapy help you?

-Many patients have found relief through our unique approach to physical therapy.
-Click here to read the explanations of some of the medical terms and diagnoses related to the pelvic floor and to see if Body Restoration Physical Therapy can help you.
+Many patients on Long Island have found relief through Body Restoration Physical Therapy’s unique approach to physical therapy.
+Click here to read definitions of some of the medical terms and diagnoses related to the pelvic floor and to see if Body Restoration Physical Therapy can help you.